dimitrov-adrian/directus-extension-searchsync/README.md

 ### References

-- `server` holds configuration for the search engine
+- `server: object` holds configuration for the search engine
-- `reindexOnStart` boolean causing to reindex all documents upon Directus starts
+- `reindexOnStart: boolean` boolean causing to reindex all documents upon Directus starts
-- `collections` object that contain definition of how to index items
+- `collections: object` object that contain definition of how to index items
-- `collections.*.filter` the filter query in format like Directus on which item must match to be indexed (check [Filter Rules ](https://docs.directus.io/reference/filter-rules/#filter-rules))
+- `collections.*.filter: object` the filter query in format like Directus on which item must match to be indexed (check [Filter Rules
+  ](https://docs.directus.io/reference/filter-rules/#filter-rules))
-- `collections.*.fields` array of fields that will be indexed in Directus format
+- `collections.*.fields: array<string>` array of fields that will be indexed in Directus format
-- `collections.*.transform` (Could be defined only if config file is .js) a callback to return transformed/formatted data for indexing.
+- `collections.*.transform: function` (Could be defined only if config file is .js) a callback to return transformed/formatted data for indexing.
+- `collectionNamePrefix: string` prefix collection name when stored in search index
+- `collectionNameTransform: function` functional callback that is called to transform collection name
+- `collectionField: string` if set, such field with value the collection name will be add to the indexed document

 ### Examples